astroshrey/exowirc/source/jband-tutorial.rst

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-Define planet params for the transit shape:
+Define parameters for the fitting of the planet transit shape.
+Ideally, these will be informed by existing constraints from other photometric analysis, but for transits detected at high SNR the fits should be robust for wide uniform priors:

 .. code-block:: Python